bormaxi8080/osint-timeline/DRAFT.md

 ----

+Russia is undertaking a major factory expansion in remote Siberia to ramp up production of a powerful explosive used in artillery shells and other munitions in the war in Ukraine, a Reuters review of publicly available state documents and satellite imagery has found: https://www.reuters.com/investigations/russia-building-major-new-explosives-facility-ukraine-war-drags-2025-05-08/

 ----

 **OSINT Tools, Services and Investigations:**

+StealthMole is an advanced artificial intelligence platform designed to enhance cybersecurity through sophisticated dark web monitoring and threat intelligence.
+Its primary focus is on detecting, analyzing, and mitigating cyber threats by providing real-time surveillance of dark web activities: https://www.stealthmole.com/

 Camoufox is the most modern, effective & future-proof open source solution for avoiding bot detection and intelligent fingerprint rotation.
 It outperforms most commercial anti-bot browsers: https://github.com/daijro/camoufox